2023 Annual Call for Volunteers: Volunteer Opportunities

 In accordance with procedures of the ASB, this committee develops actuarial standards of practice in the pension area.

-Skills/Experience: Committee members should be knowledgeable about current pension actuarial practice, emerging practice issues, and understand the guidance that pension actuaries need.
+Skills/Experience: Committee members should be knowledgeable about current pension actuarial practice and emerging practice issues, and understand the guidance that pension actuaries need.
+Excellent written communication skills.

 Presidential Committees